livecycle/preevy/README.md

 ## Configuration files

-For most purposes, Preevy extracts its runtime settings from the [Compose file](https://docs.docker.com/compose/compose-file/03-compose-file/), and no additional configuration is required.
+Preevy extracts its runtime settings from the [Compose file](https://docs.docker.com/compose/compose-file/03-compose-file/).

-The Compose file is loaded using the `docker compose` command and thus follows the same [rules](https://docs.docker.com/compose/reference/#use--f-to-specify-name-and-path-of-one-or-more-compose-files) regarding default loading order.
-Just like with `docker compose`, you can use the `--file | -f` option with most of the commands to specify path(s) for the Compose file.
+Just like with `docker compose`, you can use the global `--file | -f` option to specify path(s) for the Compose file.
+If not specified, the [default loading order](https://docs.docker.com/compose/reference/#use--f-to-specify-name-and-path-of-one-or-more-compose-files) is used.
+Multiple files are [supported](https://docs.docker.com/compose/extends/#multiple-compose-files) just like with `docker compose`.

+An additional option `--system-compose-file` can be used to specify paths to Compose files without overriding the default loading order.
+This is useful for scripts invoking the Preevy CLI (e.g, a GitHub Action), to accept user-provided compose files (including the default loading order) while ensuring a specific file is always loaded.

 ### Preevy-specific configuration

-Additional configuration, if needed, can be specified by adding a `x-preevy` top-level element to the Compose file(s).
+Additional Preevy-specific configuration, if needed, can be specified by adding a `x-preevy` top-level element to the Compose file(s).
 Currently only the `plugins` section is supported:

 ```yaml
 services: